 Where you can get cheap travel insurance from depends on two main considerations;

 The cost of travel to certain destinations varies greatly, and the same can be said of the cost of insurance.
 We show you what regions are the most expensive to be insured for, and which are the cheapest.

 Which provider you choose will also affect the cost of your travel insurance.
-And while it’s easy to price match between companies, we show you what else you should look for when purchasing a policy to ensure you have peace of mind on your next trip.
+And while it’s easy to price match between companies, we show you what else you should look for to make sure you have the best travel insurance for your situation.

-Check to see that your insurer is underwritten by a company you know and trust.
+Check that your insurer is underwritten by a company you know, trust, and feel confident in.

 Your insurer should have a 24-hour emergency helpline for when you need them most.

 How long has the provider been operating for?
-And is travel insurance the primary focus of their business?
+Is travel insurance a primary focus of their business?

 Different insurers will have different rules about what is and isn’t a pre-existing condition, and this can get really, really complicated.
 At 1Cover we want to make this as simple and cheap as possible, so you can get on with enjoying your trip!

 Applying for cover for pre-existing conditions can add to the price of your premium, so it’s important to know what insurers consider to be pre-existing, and what conditions will cost you more to cover.

 1Cover considers the following to be pre-existing conditions: